mstocco/mariostoc.co/content/traininglog/20210509-ironman2021-16weeksout.md

 Summer weather is finally here!

-The bathroom renovation is coming along, slow and steady.
+The bathroom renovation is coming along too.

 ![As a beer league goalie, I stopped many shots at this hockey arena.
 On Thursday, I got the shot that "saves" me.](/assets/jpg/IMG_0695-977x550.jpeg Archie Browning Sports Centre, Esquimalt, BC)